Local Linear Convergence of the Alternating Direction Method of Multipliers for Semidefinite Programming under Strict Complementarity: Related Work

 \paragraph{Spectral bundle method (SBM).} First proposed in~\cite{helmberg2000siopt-spectral-bundle-sdp}, SBM has gained attention for its low per-iteration cost.
 It enjoys sublinear convergence under mild assumptions~\cite{ding2023siopt-revisit-spectral-bundle}.
 Furthermore, if a strictly complementary solution pair exists and the surrogate function captures the correct rank of the optimal solution, SBM achieves local linear convergence~\cite{ding2023siopt-revisit-spectral-bundle,liao2023arxiv-overview-spectral-bundle-sdp}.
 Similar to ALM, its linear convergence guarantees rely on quadratic growth.
 Recent work also incorporates SBM into ALM~\cite{liao2025arxiv-bundle-alm}.

-\paragraph{First-order proximal methods.} As a broad class of first-order methods derived from the monotone operator theory~\cite{ryu2023book-largescale-convexopt}, primal--dual proximal methods are also popular for SDP.
-In addition to ADMM~\cite{wen2010mp-admmsdp}, symmetric Gauss-Seidel (sGS)-ADMM~\cite{chen2017mp-sgsadmm} has gained traction for solving general SDPs to medium accuracy.
-Its connection to proximal ALM is elaborated in~\cite{chen2021mp-alm-admm-equivalence}.
-Other proximal methods, such as the primal--dual hybrid gradient (PDHG) method~\cite{jiang2022coa-bregman-sparsesdp}, have likewise been explored.
-Nonetheless, establishing local linear convergence remains much harder for this class of algorithms than for ALM or SBM, because it is not yet clear whether a suitable growth condition holds for generic SDPs~\cite{han2018mor-linear-rate-admm}.
+\rebuttal{ \paragraph{First-order proximal methods and (local) linear convergence of ADMM.} As a broad class of first-order methods derived from the monotone operator theory~\cite{ryu2023book-largescale-convexopt}, primal--dual proximal methods are widely used for SDP.
+In addition to ADMM~\cite{wen2010mp-admmsdp}, symmetric Gauss-Seidel (sGS)-ADMM~\cite{chen2017mp-sgsadmm} has gained traction for solving general SDPs to medium accuracy, and its connection to proximal ALM is discussed in~\cite{chen2021mp-alm-admm-equivalence}.
+Other proximal methods, such as the primal--dual hybrid gradient (PDHG) method~\cite{jiang2022coa-bregman-sparsesdp}, have also been explored.
+On the theoretical side, linear convergence of ADMM was first established for structured problems such as linear and quadratic programs~\cite{boley13siopt-linearconv-admm-lp-qp}, and later extended to strongly convex settings under additional smoothness and rank conditions~\cite{deng2016global,nishihara2015pmlr-general-analysis-admm}.
+Subsequent local and variational-analytic analyses further identified sufficient conditions based on geometric regularity, error bounds, calmness, and metric-subregularity~\cite{liang2017jota-local-convergence-admm,davis2017fasterconvergence,hong2017mp-linear-convergence-admm,liu2018partial,yuan2020discerning,han2018mor-linear-rate-admm}.
+Nonetheless, establishing local linear convergence remains much harder for SDP than for ALM or SBM.
 In particular, the known sufficient conditions for linear convergence of ADMM, \eg strong convexity~\cite{nishihara2015pmlr-general-analysis-admm}, local polyhedrality~\cite{liang2017jota-local-convergence-admm} and other growth conditions \cite{deng2016global,hong2017mp-linear-convergence-admm,davis2017fasterconvergence,liu2018partial,yuan2020discerning,zamani2024exact}, either fail or remain unclear for SDP.
+See~\cref{sec:metric} for more discussion. }